tfabris/BlueGigaEmpeg/README.md

   You might complete the work, only to discover that the codec isn't supported by your stereo.

-I have made extensive notes notes on the specialized hardware and software, and the required programming steps, needed to install APT-X LL, and I can discuss this with anyone who needs this information.
+I have made extensive notes on the specialized hardware and software, and the required programming steps, needed to install APT-X LL, and I can discuss this with anyone who needs this information.

 Hardware interface information and notes (internal board connections)